ecrc/ExaGeoStatCPP/tests/heavy-tests/README.md

 # Heavy Tests Subdirectory

-This directory encompasses all the comprehensive tests for the project.
-It executes all project computations utilizing a range of technologies to guarantee the seamless functionality of every aspect.
+This directory includes all the heavy tests for the project.
+It executes all project testing examples using a different set of configurations to guarantee the seamless functionality of every test.